pieroproietti/penguins-eggs/README.md

 are able to open a terminal, you can use it.

 # That distros you can use
-Eggs is born using Debian 9 and Debian 10, I test it on Debian Buster and Linux Mind Debian Edition (LMDE4).
-You can try it on others distros and give a feedback.
+Eggs is born using Debian 9 and Debian 10, I test it on Debian Buster or on Linux Mind Debian Edition (LMDE4).
+Starting from 7.5.129, LinuxMint Ulyana and Ubuntu Focal are addetted too.
+You can try it on others distros and give a feedback, you can include derivated too.

 Same iso images complete with eggs are loaded in the [sourceforge](https://sourceforge.net/projects/penguins-eggs/files/iso/) page of the project.